Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Reach-and-Stay Control Synthesis Is Robustly Complete

-\begin{IEEEproof} Let $G:=\X\cap\Omega$.
-From Algorithm \ref{alg:interval}, set $K$ is composed of $K_z$ and $K_v$.
-For any $([x],p)\in K_v$, under the mode $p$, the interval $[x]$ is either controlled inside the interval part of $K_v$, which are contained in $G$ or to the set that can reach $G$ eventually.
-For any $([x],p)\in K_z$, the interval $[x]$ will reach the set that can be controlled to $G$ under the mode $p$.
-Therefore, the control strategy (\ref{eq:cmap}) realizes the given specification. \end{IEEEproof}

-By Theorems \ref{thm:main} (Theorem \ref{thm:main2}) and Proposition \ref{prop:exist}, Algorithm \ref{alg:interval} is guaranteed to generate a non-empty winning set along with a memoryless control strategy if the specification is robustly realizable.
-Even if Algorithm \ref{alg:interval} returns an empty set, we can still make some conclusion on the robust realizability property of the specification, which are spelled out in the following corollary.
+By Theorems \ref{thm:main} (Theorem \ref{thm:main2}) and a controller defined in \cite[Proposition 3]{Li2018acc}, algorithm (\ref{eq:interval}) is guaranteed to generate a non-empty winning set along with a memoryless control strategy if the specification is robustly realizable.
+Even if algorithm (\ref{eq:interval}) returns an empty set, we can still make some conclusion on the robust realizability property of the specification, which are spelled out in the following corollary.